mdcruz/applitools-ufg-hackathon/README.md

 If you just want to view the existing reports without running the tests, please navigate to `Reports > TraditionalTestsV1` or `Reports > TraditionalTestsV2` and open the html report in your browser of choice.

-6. To Run the Applitools test, please export your `APPLITOOLS_API_KEY` and then simply run `npm run test:modern`
+6. To Run the Applitools test, please export your `APPLITOOLS_API_KEY` and then simply run `npm run test:modern`.

+<b>Note</b>: I slightly modified the project structure for the Modern Tests.
+Rather than having `ModernTestsV1` and `ModernTestsV2`, I only have one folder called `ModernTests` and use different Cypress config files to run the same tests on different URLs.
+Since the test maintenance and reporting is done on Applitools Dashboard directly, there is no benefit creating two folders because the contents are similar.

 ## Known Limitations